GeorgeMarian01/Guru99-Web-Testing-Project/README.md

-# Guru99-Web-Testing-Project
+# About the project

-Immersed in an extensive testing project, I methodically conducted manual tests across four distinct builds of a web application.
-My testing spectrum covered a variety of test types, including functional, integration, system, and regression testing.
-The focal point of my examination was the meticulous evaluation of the application's eight modules, subjected to a rigorous testing strategy to fortify their robustness and reliability.
+Guru99 Web Testing Project is a hands-on, live project offered by the learning platform Guru99.com.
+This project is designed to simulate real-world testing scenarios, providing software testers with four distinct versions of a web application tailored to the banking industry.

+Each version of the application comes with comprehensive documentation and a set of pre-identified bugs, offering an environment for practicing various testing activities.
+Testers are expected to analyze the provided documentation, execute test cases, identify defects, and validate fixes, mirroring the processes followed in professional software testing environments.

 ## Project documentation
 The project consists of 4 versions of a web application